Five Safe Exercises for Herniated Disk Back Pain

 This pose can be done as a half stretch or a full stretch by laying on your stomach.
 Prop yourself up on your elbows for a half stretch and fix your hip bones to the floor.
 Hold this stretch for 15 seconds and go back to your starting position.
 Repeat this for ten rounds.

-When you are comfortable with the half-stretch, try to prop yourself up with your hands in a full arm extension.
+When you are comfortable with the half-stretch, try to prop yourself up with your hands in a full arm extension, and gently pull your torso upwards to achieve the full extension of the pose.

 3. Cat-Cow